flenniken/statictea/docs/md/matches.md

 # Index

 * const: [commands](#commands) &mdash; The StaticTea commands.
+* [matchPatternCached](#matchpatterncached) &mdash; Match a pattern in a string and cache the compiled regular expression pattern for next time.
 * [parsePrepost](#parseprepost) &mdash; Parse the prepost item on the terminal command line.
 * [matchPrefix](#matchprefix) &mdash; Match lines that start with one of the prefixes in the given table plus optional following whitespace.
 * [matchCommand](#matchcommand) &mdash; Match statictea commands.